Click to download now, finish the installation quickly, and directly unlock the "all-round experience"

 ⚖️ Pros & Cons Analysis

-- ❌ The Bad: Heavy reliance on a paid Nintendo Switch Online membership to access the majority of meaningful features.
+- ❌ The Bad: Many core features are gated behind a paid Nintendo Switch Online membership.

 🛠️ Room for Improvement